monocongo/climate_indices/docs/index.rst

 This is a developmental version of code that is originally developed at NCEI/NOAA, official release version available on `drought.gov <https://www.drought.gov/drought/python-climate-indices>`__.
+This software is under BSD 3-Clause license, copyright James Adams, 2017.
-This software is in the public domain, with no copyright.
-Please read more on our `license <UNLICENSE>`__ page.
+Please read more on our `license <LICENSE>`__ page.